what is Liver Function Blood Test | How Lever works

 Liver also stores vitamins and chemicals that the body requires as building blocks.
 These include:

 - folic acid,

 - iron required to make red blood cells,

 - vitamin A for vision,

 - vitamin D for calcium absorption, and

-- vitamin K to help blood to clot properly.
+- vitamin K to help the blood to clot properties.

 Main functions of the liver

 The liver produces and exports many proteins and lipids into the blood, so reduced levels of certain proteins may indicate damage to the liver.